card not present transaction featured image

 If your business partly or entirely depends on online sales, you have the possibility to make CNPs more secure, too.
 Make sure to ask for all the relevant data of the customer, such as his name, address, ZIP code, phone number, and e-mail.
 Require that the cardholder enter the CVV number, but also install an additional layer of security that 3-D Secure presents.
 That way, your prospective customer will have to enter a PIN code or a password on a page hosted by the bank that issued the card.

 Another useful step might be to put your business’ policies on order cancellation and refund in the open on your website so that they can be easily found and read.
-That info should be put into the electronic receipts or invoices.
+That info should also be put into the electronic receipts or invoices.
 Your shipping policies should also be clearly visible and easily understood.
 You should always ship goods in such a way that it provides you with the tracking number for the shipment.
-That should be done for your sake as much for that of your client.
+That should be done for your sake as much as that of your client.
 With a tracking number, you both know where the shipment is at any given moment.

-And a bit of an old-fashioned method: take a photo of the goods before sending them.
-That might help disprove eventual complaints from your buyers that might want to defraud you.
+Related to that is the option of delivery confirmation.
+Let us also mention a bit of an old-fashioned method – take a photo of the goods before sending them.
+That might help disprove eventual complaints from your buyers who might want to defraud you.

 Why Would You Accept CNPs?

 After what you’ve read so far, it is only logical to wonder why you would want to allow CNP transactions for your business at all.
-Well, you just have to if you run an online store.
-With an ever-growing market, it is almost impossible for merchants not to have them.
+Well, you simply have to if you run an online store.
+With an ever-growing market, it is almost impossible for merchants not to have CNPs.
 Knowing that retail e-commerce sales in the US came close to 150 billion dollars in the second quarter of 2019, it becomes much clearer what potential there is for a significant gain.